score-spec/community-provisioners/examples/redis-helm/README.md

 Prerequisites:
-- Have `helm` install locally, this provisioner installs the Bitnami Redis Helm chart.
+- Have `helm` install locally, this provisioner installs the [Bitnami's Redis Helm chart](https://bitnami.com/stack/redis/helm).
 - Have access to a cluster where the Helm chart will be installed.
     - If you don't have one, you can deploy a `Kind` cluster locally by running this script: `../../scripts/setup-kind-cluster.sh`.